 As Australia’s strongest property market throughout 2021-22, Brisbane has benefitted from significant internal migration and strong demand for its lifestyle suburbs.

-Like many other major Australian cities, many parents and savvy investors have crowded the Brisbane property market looking for some of the topmost sought-after school zones.
+Many parents and savvy investors have crowded the Brisbane property market looking for affordable lifestyle suburbs in some of the most sought-after school zones.

-It’s unsurprising then that, in Brisbane, competition for places in preferred school zones has pushed property prices skywards in some areas.
+It’s unsurprising then that, in Brisbane, competition for places in preferred school zones has put upwards pressure on prices.